[Main story: Smooth Operator]

 Maybe she’s having some personal issues that are weighing heavy on her.
 Maybe I did something to upset her, but she can’t figure out how to bring it up.
 Maybe something is wrong with her health.
 I really don’t know, but she’s making me worry.
 There’s something she’s really worried about telling me.
 Perhaps it’s time to try to prompt her a little.

 I don’t see her at all on Tuesday, even though we share two lectures then, but on Wednesday she shows up again.
-It’s the usual time for our study session, but she seems to be distracted.
+It’s the usual time for our study session, but she seems to be distracted again.
 I wave at her to get her attention.

 “Oh hey, Cecilie!”
 Did she just flinch?
 At least she’s coming over.
 “I didn’t see you around yesterday.”